GrottoPress/mel/README.md

 SendAllEmails.run(users: users)
 ```

+Although the example above involves a single job, sequential scheduling can be applied to multiple different jobs, each representing a step in a workflow, with each job scheduling the next job in its `#after_run` callback.

 ### Optimization

 *Mel*'s focus is on scaling out to multiple workers without hiccups.
 Each worker polls *Redis* every configurable period.
 Hard work has gone into reducing the number of queries made, which may be critical for performance.